-From the learning on the training data (X, Y) of base classes C (stage 1) we only keep the embedding network

-5Temperature scaling is frequently encountered in various formats in several works to enable soft-labeling [12] or to improve cosine similarity in the final layer [45, 30, 6, 31, 14].
+From the learning on the training data (X,Y) of base classes C (stage 1) we only keep the embedding network φ{θ} and we discard the classification layer.
+The assumption is that features learned on base classes are generic enough to be used for other classes, at least for the bottom layers [51].
+However, given a new few-shot task on novel classes C' (stage 2), we argue that we can take advantage of the supseveral works to enable soft-labeling [12] or to improve cosine similarity in the final layer [46, 31, 6, 32, 14].